AlphonsusNguyen/cybersecurity-certificate-notes/6 Sound the Alarm - Detection and Response/1 Introduction to detection and incident response.md

 ## SOAR (Security orchestration, automation, response)

 Automated analysis and response to security events and incidents.
-SIEM collects & reports, SOAR can track & manage.
+SIEM collects & analyze data, SOAR can track & manage, use automation to respond to security .